yast/yast.github.io/doc/maintenance-branches.md

 ```

 For new branches fix have to be done in the oldest affected branch and then
 merged to newer branches and master with git merge.
-Let me explain advantages.
+There are two reasons for
+such change.
 The first and main reason is that it allows easy tracking if fix in commit is
 also in newer branches and master.
-The second reason is that it produce nicer
+The second reason is that it produces nicer
 git tree structure which allows to see which code stream is affected by which
 fix.